 About Tape Art

 Leah Smith and Michael Townshend are part of Tape Art, an evolving group of public artists who create large-scale temporary drawings and installations out of low-adhesive tape.
-Founded in Providence, Rhode Island, in 1989, the Tape Art Crew are cited as the world’s first tape artists.
+Founded in Providence, Rhode Island, in 1989, the Tape Art Crew is cited as the world’s first tape artist.
 All of their artwork is intentionally temporary.
 Over the last 33 years, Tape Art has created over 500 large murals and thousands of smaller drawings on walls around the globe.
 Tape Art’s extensive teaching practice has resulted in the introduction of tape drawing to over 50,000 first-time users in a wide range of institutions, including schools, community centers, elderly homes, hospitals, psych wards, and prisons.